piersjones/seo-bookmarklet/README.md

 An open-source bookmarklet that shows you social meta data information.
 This fork removes SEO-specific information and leaves only social.

-Original repo including explanation, demos and more resources.
-Check it out if you're also interested in SEO.
+[Original repo](https://github.com/carlsednaoui/seo-bookmarklet) includes explanations, demos and more resources.
+Check it out if you're also interested in SEO information.

 ## Installation